Mark Epstein (author)

-Mark Epstein (born 1953) is an American author and psychotherapist who integrates Shakyamuni Buddha's teachings with Sigmund Freud's approaches to trauma.
+Mark Epstein (born 1953) is an American author and psychotherapist who integrates the Buddha's teachings with Sigmund Freud's approaches to trauma.
 He often writes about the interface of Buddhism and psychotherapy.

 Career

 Psychiatry

 Epstein is a graduate of Harvard College and Harvard Medical School.
 After completing his psychiatry residency at what is now New York-Presbyterian Hospital/Weill Cornell Medical Center, he entered the private practice of psychiatry in New York City.
 He is a clinical assistant professor of psychiatry at New York University School of Medicine.
 He was interviewed for segments of the PBS documentary The Buddha.

 Meditation

 Epstein went to a Buddhist summer camp in Boulder, Colorado, where he met his first Buddhist teachers, Joseph Goldstein and Jack Kornfield.
 In his early 20s, he traveled to Ajahn Chah's forest Buddhist monastery near Bangkok, Thailand, together with these teachers as well as with Richard Alpert.
 He has practiced insight meditation since 1974.

 He is a contributing editor to Tricycle: The Buddhist Review and his books include Thoughts Without a Thinker and Going to Pieces without Falling Apart.
 Both books deal with the Eastern teachings of non-self.